 When it comes to mortgage loans there are so many options it's easy to feel overwhelmed.
-This is why we encourage all of our borrowers to start by speaking with a Residential Mortgage Loan Originator so they can answer any questions you may have and assist you throughout each step of the process.
+This is why we encourage all borrowers to start by speaking with one of our expert RMLO's (Residential Mortgage Loan Originators).
+They can answer any questions you may have and assist you throughout each step of the mortgage process.

-The answers to these questions will not only help your RMLO show you some additional loan options but it will also help them advise you on the best choices for your unique financial situation.
+Your answers to these questions will not only help your RMLO show you additional loan options but it will also help them advise you on the best choices for your unique financial situation.

 There is a wide variety of loan options to choose from and it will be useful for us to know what's important to you and your family.
 Below are some dynamics that you may want to consider:

-Understanding the basic loan types will be helpful.
-There are three types of loans to consider:
+Understanding the basic loan types will be very helpful when purchasing a new home.
+There are three general types of loans to consider:

 Loans are also classified as either government or conventional loans and conventional loans are further broken down into conforming and non-conforming categories.

 To qualify for a conforming loan (or an "A Paper" loan), it must fall under the guidelines established by Fannie Mae and Freddie Mac, corporations who have established industry standards and guidelines that govern credit requirements, down payment amounts and maximum loan amounts.